apollographql/apollo-kotlin/docs/source/essentials/mutations.md

 title: Mutation
 ---

-Queries are useful to fetch data from a server, but client-server communication also requires sending and writing data to the server.
-This is where Mutations come handy.
+Queries are useful to fetch data from a server, but client-server communication may also require sending data to the server.
+This is where Mutations become handy.
 Just like REST, any request might end up causing some side-effects on the server, but by convention it's suggested that one doesn't use GET requests to modify data.
 GraphQL is similar - technically any query could be implemented to cause a data write.
 However, it's useful to establish a convention that any operations that cause writes should be sent explicitly via a *mutation*.

-Apollo Android also handles GraphQL mutations.
-Mutations are identical to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the root fields on this query are going to be performing writes to the backend.
+Apollo Android handles GraphQL mutations.
+Mutations are similar to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the root fields on this query are going to be performing writes to the backend.

 ```
 mutation UpvotePost($postId: Int!) {